KingOfSpades/KingOfSpades-old/_posts/2019-11-03-Primer-on-YAML.md

 ---
 title: "Primer on YAML"
+toc: true
+mermaid: true

-catergories:
+catergories: [Commandline]
-  - YAML
-  - Primer
 tags:
-  - Handy
-  - Howto
+  - CLI
 ---

 It's always good to write down the basics, rehearse the syntax and go trough the motions.
 So let's do that with YAML.